 In environmental friendly sample preparation methods, it is important to use liquid solvents in reduced amounts, replaced with green solvents or even completely eliminated from the analytical procedure.28 Ionic liquids (ILs) are considered to be “environmental friendly solvents”.29 The immiscibility of ILs in water and their capability to solubilize organic species has made them suitable to extract of compounds.30 Recently, ionic liquid DLLME is very popular.31

-In this paper, DLLME method using IL as extraction solvent combined with high-performance liquid chromatography is reported, for the first time, for simultaneous determination of carbamazepine and lamotrigine in biological samples.
-The parameters affecting the extraction efficiency such as the type and volume of extracting solvent, type of disperser solvent, salt concentration and pH of the sample solution were investigated and discussed.
+In this paper, for the first time, DLLME method using IL as extraction solvent combined with high-performance liquid chromatography has been developedfor the simultaneous determination of carbamazepine and lamotrigine in biological samples.
+The parameters affecting the extraction efficiency such as the type and volume of extracting solvent, type and volume of disperser solvent, salt concentration and pH of the sample solution have been optimized.
 The proposed method was successfully applied to determine carbamazepine and lamotrigine in biological samples.

 2. Experimental